stealjs/cache-bust/README.md

 npm install steal-cache-bust --save
 ```

 You'll then want to copy `node_modules/steal-cache-bust/cache-bust.js` to a location within your project folder.
+In the future this extension will be included in Steal by default.

 # Usage